JimTR/linuxgsm-screen/README.md

 3. Mark them read only

-4. Open one of the game configuration files in /config-lgsm/<servername> under you game folder only add to either common.cfg or <servername>.config Example <span style="color:blue;">/home/user/gmodserver/config-lgsm/gmodserver/common.cfg</span> or <span style="color:blue">/home/user/gmodserver/config-lgsm/gmodserver/gmodserver.cfg</span>
+4. Open one of the game configuration files in /config-lgsm/<servername> under you game folder only add to either common.cfg or <servername>.config<br>
+   Example /home/user/gmodserver/config-lgsm/gmodserver/common.cfg or /home/user/gmodserver/config-lgsm/gmodserver/gmodserver.cfg

 5. Add the following line to the selected file
    <b>output=screen</b>